ShareCMP: Polarization-Aware RGB-P Semantic Segmentation: Experiments

-In our experiments, we further studied the impact of AoLP, DoLP, SAoLP, and CAoLP on the performance of RGB-P multimodal semantic segmentation.
-We use AoLP, DoLP, SAoLP, and CAoLP as inputs to the polarization modality of the RGB-P model, respectively, to analyze the differences between them.
+In our experiments, we further investigated the impact of AoLP, DoLP, SAoLP, and CAoLP on the performance of RGB-P multimodal semantic segmentation.
+Specifically, we used each of these polarization modal representations AoLP, DoLP, SAoLP, and CAoLP as individual inputs to the RGB-P model, allowing us to analyze and compare their effects on segmentation performance.